Ricardo van der Linden | Security Analyst

 Understanding the Role and Benefits of ARC Sealing

 This blog post explains the role and benefits of ARC sealing.
 ARC (Authenticated Received Chain) is an email authentication protocol that preserves the authentication results of an email as it travels through multiple intermediaries, such as forwarding services.
-By using ARC, organizations can better manage the complexities of email authentication, especially when email is forwarded, but ARC is a collaboration of multiple servers that trust each other.
+Using ARC helps organizations handle the complexities of email authentication, especially when emails are forwarded.
+ARC involves multiple servers working together based on mutual trust.
 ARC ensures that legitimate emails are less likely to be marked as spam or rejected, while fraudulent emails are more easily identified and filtered out.
 In this blog post, we will explore the basics of ARC, how it works, and the benefits it provides. ...

 May 24, 2024 · 4 min